avery-gfs/Computer-Science-3/03-wordle/README.md

 You can use the code in [Template.java](Template.java) as a starting point.

-These are the following ordered steps I'd recommend following to solve this problem:
+I'd recommend following these ordered steps to solve this problem:

 1. Write a scoring method that identifies the "green" letters in a guess for a given hard-coded `guess` and `answer` pair.

 2. Update your scoring method to find "yellow" letters as well.

 3. Write test cases for your grading algorithm.